This section of the College Catalog covers academic policies. For a listing of administrative (non-academic) policies see the Campus Handbook.

 The first summer session begins in May and continues until early June.
 The second session runs from early June to early July.
 The third session begins in early July and runs through early August.
 Summer sessions provide students with an opportunity to accelerate their degree programs, spread their academic work more comfortably across the full year, or take courses of personal interest outside of a degree program.
 Undergraduate courses are open to anyone who meets course requirements; graduate courses are open to individuals who have earned a bachelor’s degree and meet course requirements.
 Financial aid and on-campus housing are available for those enrolled in summer school.
 Registration can be completed on the Web or in person.
 For more information, call 518-564-2100 or 800-570-1634.
 For the two-week session the maximum number of credits that can be taken is four and for the five-week session the maximum is seven credits per session.

 A transcript is a legal document of the student’s academic record that is protected by FERPA and maintained by the Registrar’s Office.
 The transcript reflects the unabridged academic history of the student at the institution.
 At the time of degree verification the academic record is sealed; no changes or alterations are made thereafter.

-SUNY Plattsburgh enlisted Credentials, Inc. to offer TranscriptsPlus secure website services for the convenience of our students and alumni when requesting official transcripts.
-The cost for each transcript using the TranscriptPlus system is $10 and must be paid with a major credit card.
+Official transcripts are requested from an online transcript service.
+The cost for each transcript is $10 and must be paid with a major credit card.
 Additional fees apply if using the Federal Express or the PDF option for delivery.
-TranscriptsPlus uses Web encryption technology, ensuring your information is secure.
+The transcript services used by SUNY Plattsburgh apply web encryption technology, ensuring your information is secure.
 Online orders may qualify for “automatic authorization” in lieu of submitting a signed authorization form.
 To qualify, your order must meet the following criteria: